meet-eu-21/Team-SA2/README.md

 Note: in order to use a CPU instead of a GPU, please change the shape format order from (1,33,33) to (33,33,1) as CPU does not support channel first.

 # Authors and acknowledgments
-Maxime Christophe, Wiam Mansouri, Antoine Szatkownik
+Maxime Christophe,  Antoine Szatkownik, Wiam Mansouri